Find Trade Colleges

 Silver City, NM

 Our 2023 rankings named Western New Mexico University the best value school in New Mexico for mental & social health services students working on their bachelor’s degree.
-Western New Mexico University is a small public school located in the remote town of Silver City.
+Western New Mexico University is a small public school located in the town of Silver City.

-The excellent bachelor’s degree programs at Eastern New Mexico University - Main Campus helped the school earn the #2 place on this year’s ranking of the best value mental & social health services schools in New Mexico.
-ENMU - Main Campus is a medium-sized public school located in the town of Portales.
+A rank of #2 on this year’s list means Eastern New Mexico University - Main Campus is a great value for mental & social health services students working on their bachelor’s degree.
+ENMU - Main Campus is a medium-sized public school located in the remote town of Portales.

 The average tuition and fees for an in-state undergraduate at ENMU - Main Campus are $6,738 a year.
 While working on their Bachelor's Degree, mental health services majors at ENMU - Main Campus accumulate an average of around $18,052 in student debt.